tbmorrison/snaq-seq/README.md

 The adjustment (normalization) amplicon is required to be provided in tab seperated format used to generate result values in the output.

+#### Normalization file:

+This file contains two columns:

+* amplicon names are in column 1 and match sequence names in the amplicon fasta file
+* column 2 has the normalization factors

+_Note: the normalization file should not have titles_

 ## <a name="usage-options"></a> Usage-

 For information about usage and options, run ```bash snaq-seq.sh -h```: